 2. Investigation Procedures.
 Every reasonable effort will be made to determine the cause of the accident.
-Otherwise, the same general division policies and inspection procedures are applicable for the investigation of fatalities, catastrophes, and significant events, except as otherwise provided in this chapter.
+Otherwise, the same general division policies and inspection procedures, as outlined in Chapter III - Inspection Procedures, are applicable for the investigation of fatalities, catastrophes, and significant events, except as otherwise provided in this chapter.
 No investigation activity is so important as to place the life or health of the CSHO in danger.
 During fatality investigations that involve potential for criminal violations, emphasis must be placed on the "willfulness" of the violation.